a-r-d/a-r-d.github.io/_posts/2018-02-16-the-basic-math-of-trading-for-income.markdown

 Do you know what a daily 0.25% return rate looks like?
 So let's say you don't compound the money at all.
 What do I mean by that?
 I mean every day you make 0.25% and you take out winnings.
 So you risk 200k every trading day (240) and you take out $500, you do that 240 times in a row successfully. __If you add all of these up without compounding, that is a 60% return rate year over year (240 * 0.0025 = 0.6).__ If you were to compound that daily the rate would be much higher.

 A 60% return rate is unheard of for a professional money manager.
-The best big money managers on their best streaks have been able to deliver something like 20% compounded over a decade.
+The [best big money managers on their best streaks have been able to deliver something like 20% or 30% compounded over a decade](https://www.investopedia.com/university/greatest/peterlynch.asp).
 I'm talking about people like Peter Lynch, Warren Buffet, and George Soros here.
 60% is more than 6x what the index yields passively investing.

-The only way this is possible is with a [special edge](https://www.investopedia.com/articles/active-trading/022415/vital-importance-defining-your-trading-edge.asp) and a small amount of capital.
+The only way this is possible is [with a real edge](https://www.investopedia.com/articles/active-trading/022415/vital-importance-defining-your-trading-edge.asp) and a small amount of capital.
 Otherwise the law of large numbers applies and market outperformance becomes exponentially harder.